alphasaft/Micro/src/documents/Advanced Handbook.md

 Would both trigger a syntax error.
 The reasons are :

 * For the first one, `+` expects both arguments to be `lang.expr`, but `import` returns a `lang.stmt.imprt`, so it will crash.
-* For the second one, `import` uses `checkIsStringLiteral` on `#print "lol"`, which of course throws.
+* For the second one, `import` uses `checkIsStringPrimitive` on `#print "lol"`, which of course throws.

 Note that the `lang` object twists the way property access works (it's implemented using JS' native `Proxy` class, if you're wondering), meaning you can actually use any specifier you'd like : `lang.my.brand.new.type.specifier` works perfectly fine and creates a new type specifier named exactly that.
-Another thing of note is that the check allow for more specificity : `lang.expr.anonymousFunc`, for example, can be considered as a simple `lang.expr` (but the converse is, of course, not true).
+Another thing of note is that the type check allows for more specificity : `lang.expr.anonymousFunc`, for example, can be considered as a simple `lang.expr` (but the converse is, of course, not true).

 Also, don't forget to add the checker to the runner !